zycrophat/ifpl/README.md

 -------------

 Currently, __ifpl__ runs on Microsoft Windows.
-Support for Unix/Linux has been added, but is experimental.
+For Unix/Linux procfs is required.

 How to build